phueb/MissingAdjunct/README.md

 # MissingAdjunct

-A Python-based 2D grid-based world with modifiable state in each cell of the grid.
+A Python-based tool for generating a corpus of pseudo-English sentences with experimenter-controlled statistics.

 > :warning: **WARNING**: Research project.
 Under active development.

 ## About

-This repository generates a corpus for training and evaluating distributional semantic models on a task that requires inferring a missing adjunct (e.g. instrument, location)
+This repository generates a corpus for training and evaluating distributional semantic models on a task that requires inferring a missing adjunct (e.g. instrument, location).

 ## Compatibility